dzoladz/tedsig-futures/_posts/2021-01-01-notes-on-a-speculative-design-reading-group.md

 bigger picture of what we were exploring this strangeness seems worth exploring too.

-## The future as contested territory
+## The Future as Contested Territory

 The problems that we're looking at may not be possible to "solve", and I'm critical of the way designers decompose problems and use design methods on them